£699.00 based on 2 people sharing a Twin/Double Room

 Welsh cakes, Rarebit to Cawl and everything else in between, enjoy splendid fresh local produce

-'Conquer The Dragon' includes a UK Top 100 climb 'Bwlch y Groes' and the amazing views from Gospel Pass.
+'Conquer The Dragon' includes the amazing views of Black Mountains from Gospel Pass.

 - An incredible long weekend tour that we believe will quickly become a classic.